Approach

 How WorkWise AI Due Diligence Works

-We built our AI DD process for one audience: deal teams that need to make investment decisions under time pressure.
-Every step produces something your IC can act on.
+We built this process for one audience: deal teams making decisions under time pressure.
+Every step gives your IC something it can act on.

 AI Capability Mapping

 We separate real AI from marketing AI.
-What models exist, what they do, how they were trained, and whether they're actually running in production or sitting in a staging environment.
+What models exist, what they do, how they were trained, and whether they're running in production or still sitting in staging.

 Data Quality Assessment

 We audit the full data pipeline.
-Sources, cleaning processes, labeling accuracy, freshness, and bias exposure.
-Bad data in means bad predictions out, no matter how good the model architecture is.
+Sources, cleaning, labeling, freshness, and bias.
+Bad data in means bad predictions out, no matter how good the model is.

 Model Risk Scoring

-Every model gets a risk score based on drift exposure, retraining frequency, vendor dependency, and failure mode analysis.
-You'll know exactly which models are stable and which are ticking clocks.
+Every model gets a risk score based on drift, retraining frequency, vendor dependency, and how it fails.
+You'll know which models are stable and which are ticking clocks.

 Adoption Readiness Review

-We assess whether the team can actually use the AI that exists.
-Workflow integration, trust levels, skill gaps, and change resistance.
-This is where most post-acquisition AI plans fail, and where behavioral science expertise makes the difference.
+We check whether the team can actually use the AI that exists.
+Workflow fit, trust levels, skill gaps, and whether people will resist it.
+This is where most post-acquisition AI plans fail, and where behavioral science changes the outcome.

 Frequently Asked Questions

-Can we run AI DD in parallel with our standard due diligence process?
+Can we run AI DD in parallel with our standard due diligence?

 Yes.
-That's how most of our engagements work.
-We integrate with your deal timeline and share findings with your existing DD providers so there's no duplication.
-Our 2-3 week timeline is designed to fit inside a standard PE deal process without slowing anything down.
+That's how most of our work goes.
+We plug into your deal timeline and share findings with your other DD providers so nothing is duplicated.
+The 2-3 week window fits inside a standard PE deal process without slowing it down.

-What if the target company won't give us access to their code or models during DD?
+What if the target won't give us access to code or models during DD?

 This happens.
-We have a structured process for assessing AI capabilities through management interviews, output analysis, and indirect indicators.
-We can't get to the same depth as a full code review, but we can flag the major risks and give your IC a clear picture of what's verifiable and what isn't.
+We assess AI capability through management interviews, output analysis, and indirect signals.
+It's not as deep as a full code review, but we can flag the big risks and show your IC what's verifiable and what isn't.
 The refusal itself is a data point.

-How is this different from hiring a technical advisor for the deal team?
+How is this different from hiring a technical advisor?

 A technical advisor gives you opinions.
 We give you a structured assessment with risk scores, a value-creation roadmap, and an IC-ready memo.
-The difference is rigor and format.
-Your partners don't want to sit through a 90-minute technical briefing.
+Your partners don't want a 90-minute technical briefing.
 They want a document that tells them the risk level and what it means for the deal.

 Do you only work on buy-side DD, or sell-side too?

 Both.
-On the sell side, we help portfolio companies document and validate their AI capabilities before going to market.
-This is increasingly important.
-Buyers are getting smarter about AI claims, and a pre-verified AI assessment can meaningfully accelerate the sales process and support your asking price.
+On the sell side, we help portfolio companies document and validate their AI before going to market.
+Buyers are getting smarter about AI claims.
+A pre-verified AI assessment speeds up the sale and supports your asking price.

 What size deals does this apply to?

 We work on deals from $50M to $2B+ enterprise value.
-The AI risk doesn't scale linearly with deal size.
-A $100M acquisition of a data-driven business can have more AI risk exposure than a $1B platform deal.
-The question is how central AI is to the investment thesis, not how large the check is.
+AI risk doesn't scale with deal size.
+A $100M data-driven business can carry more AI risk than a $1B platform deal.
+What matters is how central AI is to your thesis, not how big the check is.

 Can family offices and independent sponsors use this, or is it only for large PE firms?

 We work with all four.
 PE firms, family offices, private credit lenders, and independent sponsors.
-The engagement scales to fit your deal size and budget.
-Independent sponsors in particular benefit from this because you don't have an internal technology team to lean on during the deal process.
+The engagement scales to your deal size and budget.
+Independent sponsors benefit the most since you don't have an internal tech team to lean on during the deal.

 Don't Let AI Claims Go Unverified

-Your next deal probably involves AI claims you can't verify with traditional DD.
-Let's talk about what a proper AI assessment would look like for your specific deal.
+Your next deal probably has AI claims your traditional DD can't verify.
+Let's talk about what a proper AI assessment would look like for your deal.